A Quick 4-Step Case for Christianity

 Gary Habermas (Professor at Liberty) “On the state of Resurrection studies today, I recently completed an overview of more than 1,400 sources on the resurrection of Jesus published since 1975.
 I studied and cataloged about 650 of these texts in English, German, and French.
 Some of the results of this study are certainly intriguing.
 For example, perhaps no fact is more widely recognized than that early Christian believers had real experiences that they thought were appearances of the risen Jesus.
 A critic may claim that what they saw were hallucinations or visions, but he does not deny that they actually experienced something.”
 [The Case for the Resurrection of Jesus (Kregel, 2004), 60.]

 Jesus's grand message is worth repeating: Divine judgment is coming, and we are all going to be found guilty on our own (Romans 3:23).
 Heaven is not a place for sin or sinners.
 To enter, we must gladly and earnestly want to submit ourselves to God's moral transformation of us, both progressively in this life and in a final way on the day of judgment.
 On that day, all evil will be destroyed and the righteous will be preserved.
 God also provided a means through Jesus whereby anyone's past sins can be covered for free; Jesus already paid the price on the cross.
 Again, all you need to do is accept God's offer of salvation.
-You can enter enter into this special relationship through prayer to God: declare your submission, receiving God's indwelling presence, and ask for forgiveness and cleansing through Jesus.
+You can enter enter into this special relationship through prayer to God.
+Simply declare your submission to God's indwelling presence which will be given freely, and ask for forgiveness and cleansing of your past and future sin through Jesus.
 God loves you more than any earthly love you know, and God desires you to be with Him now and in the coming Kingdom.
 The Divine offer and promises for you stand at this very moment.
 Will you accept?
 If so, pray to God, and immediately find a "non-denominational" church (to start out) and talk to the pastor about the next steps for your life.